Walmart OKs ChatGPT for workers

 ChatGPT is a "generative artificial intelligence" bot created by artificial intelligence research lab OpenAI, co-founded by Elon Musk in 2015.
 It's one of several that create different types of content that users can apply for either constructive or malicious purposes.

-Big companies like Microsoft — also in collaboration with OpenAI, Google and Meta, as well as many startups — are working on their own language-based generative AI bots.
-Other bots are image generators, such as Dall-E cq, Stable Diffusion and Midjourney, that create photos, videos and even music.
+Big companies like Microsoft -- also in collaboration with OpenAI, Google and Meta, as well as many startups -- are working on their own language-based generative AI bots.
+Other bots are image generators, such as Dall-E, Stable Diffusion and Midjourney, that create photos, videos and even music.

 Walmart's usage guidelines apply to all generative AI bots, the company's spokeswoman said.